Cr4sh/openreil/README.md

 storage.clear()
 ```

-Here is an example of MongoDB collection record format which is used by OpenREIL:
+Here is an example of MongoDB collection record format that is used by OpenREIL:

 ```
 {